rudyoactiv/autonomous-driving/README.md

-# CarND-Vehicle-Detection-P5
+# Python Vehicle Detection
-Udacity Self Driving Car Nanodegree - Vehicle Detection
+A Vehicle Detection Model developed in Python

 # Prerequisites

-To run this project, you need [Miniconda](https://conda.io/miniconda.html) installed(please visit [this link](https://conda.io/docs/install/quick.html) for quick installation instructions.)
+To run this project, you need all necessary libraries installed as specified in the requirements file.

 # Installation
 To create an environment for this project use the following command: